Skip to content

 --ndb-log-empty-epochs#

 It is possible to log also empty epochs, by default this is disabled.
-Recommended to NOT use this feature.
+It is not recommended to use this feature.

 --ndb-clear-apply-status#